SwarmManager¶

 Instance |

 The active manager, or null.
-Set automatically on Awake. |
+Set on Awake; falls back to a scene search when not yet cached. |

 TryGetManager(out SwarmManager manager) |

-true if a single active manager was found.
+true if an active manager exists.
 Silent. |

 TryGetManager(out SwarmManager manager, bool logError) |

-Same, but logs an error when zero or multiple managers exist. |
+Same, but logs an error when none exists. |

 ActiveAgentCount |